-- When you have concerns about a potential threat to a patient or third party, consider whether the circumstances meet the strict criteria giving rise to the discretion to warn.
+- When you have concerns about a potential risk of harm to a patient or third party, consider whether the circumstances meet the strict criteria giving rise to the permissive authority to warn.

-- Be objective and accurate when disclosing information to third parties.
+- Be objective and accurate when disclosing patient information to third parties.

-- When appropriate, consider informing patients of your intention to disclose or report their personal health information to a third party in this context, and the information that will be shared.
-This is not necessary if you consider that doing so might pose a risk to yourself or others.
+- When appropriate, consider informing patients of your intention to disclose or report their personal health information to a third party, and the information that will be shared.
+This is not necessary if doing so might pose a risk to yourself or others.

-- Document in the patient’s record any discussion with the patient, the information disclosed to the third party, and the facts giving rise to the reporting obligation or the belief that there is an imminent risk of serious bodily harm or death to an identifiable person or group.
+- Document in the patient’s record any discussion with the patient, the information disclosed to the third party, and the facts giving rise to the reporting obligation or the belief that there is an imminent or significant risk of harm or death to an identifiable person or group.

 In some jurisdictions (e.g., Alberta, Québec, and Nova Scotia), reporting an unfit driver is at the physician’s discretion.